BhaskarAcharjee/Student-Result-Analysis/README.md

 # Student Result Analysis
 This repository contains an analysis of the student results dataset.
 The dataset provides information about students' demographics, parental education, test preparation, and scores in various subjects.

+## Usage
+To run the analysis, ensure that the required libraries (numpy, pandas, matplotlib, seaborn) are installed.
+The student results dataset should be saved as a CSV file named "Student_results.csv" in the same directory.
+<br> Execute the code in a Python environment such as Jupyter Notebook or any Python IDE.
+The results will be displayed through various charts and summaries.
+<br> Feel free to modify the code and adapt it to your own dataset or add additional analyses as needed.

 ## Dataset
 The dataset used for this analysis is stored in the `Student_results.csv` file.
 It contains the following columns: